Felixburton7/FlexSeq/README.md

 ## 🌟 Overview

-FlexSeq is a machine learning pipeline for predicting protein flexibility (Root Mean Square Fluctuation, RMSF) from sequence and structural features.
-The pipeline supports analysis across multiple temperatures and offers two operational modes:
+FlexSeq is a machine learning pipeline meticulously designed for predicting protein flexibility, quantified as Root Mean Square Fluctuation (RMSF), based on protein sequence and structural features.
+A core capability of FlexSeq is its robust support for analyzing and comparing flexibility across a range of user-defined temperatures (e.g., 320K, 348K, 379K, 413K, 450K, and an averaged dataset), enabling the study of temperature-dependent dynamic behavior.

+The pipeline offers two distinct operational modes, configurable via the `mode.active` setting:

-- **🔬 FlexSeq Mode**: Standard prediction using protein sequence and structural features
+-   **🔬 FlexSeq Mode**: The standard operational mode, utilizing a rich set of features derived directly from protein sequence and basic structural properties (e.g., protein size, residue position, solvent accessibility, secondary structure classification from DSSP, backbone dihedral angles φ/ψ).
-- **🔭 OmniFlex Mode**: Enhanced prediction incorporating ESM embeddings and 3D voxel representations
+-   **🔭 OmniFlex Mode**: An enhanced prediction mode that leverages the standard features *plus* pre-computed RMSF predictions derived from external, powerful models like ESM (Evolutionary Scale Modeling) embeddings (`esm_rmsf`) and potentially 3D voxel representations (`voxel_rmsf`), aiming for improved predictive accuracy.

-The pipeline employs a modular architecture with configurable models, extensive feature engineering, and comprehensive evaluation metrics, making it suitable for a wide range of protein flexibility analysis tasks.
+FlexSeq employs a modular and configurable architecture, built upon Python libraries like Pandas, Scikit-learn, PyTorch, and Optuna.
+It features:
+*   Configurable machine learning models (Random Forest and Neural Network).
+*   Automated feature engineering, including sequence-window features and numerical encoding.
+*   Comprehensive model evaluation using a suite of standard regression metrics.
+*   Integrated hyperparameter optimization using Randomized Search (RF) or Optuna (NN).
+*   Tools for systematic comparison of results across different temperatures.
+*   Uncertainty estimation capabilities for model predictions.
+*   A flexible and user-friendly Command-Line Interface (CLI) powered by Click.

 ## 📊 Key Features